unifiedstreaming/media-processing/README.md

 * **with_dll_dir**

-  A small Python-on-Windows wrapper to set the native DLL directory search directory for a python script.
+  A small Python-on-Windows wrapper to set the native DLL search directory for a python script.
 Licensed under the LGPLv2.1.

 * **x264**